John-Connolly/SwiftQ/README.md

 This task will run at 5:30 am every day.
 Periodic tasks must conform to the PeriodicTask protocol.

+### Security
+Redis is not designed to be exposed to the internet.
+It should only be used in trusted environments.
+Always make sure precautions are taken to secure Redis.

 ## Advanced
 By default all consumers consume tasks from the same queue.
 You may want to specify a custom queue which only certain tasks are routed to.
 To do this just add this to your task